 Jump in your car, get back onto the PCH, and take a short drive to Santa Monica Pier.

-Santa Monica as a whole is an awesome neighborhood to explore in Los Angeles and even stay in.
+Santa Monica is an awesome neighborhood to explore in Los Angeles and even stay in.
 It’s one of the most iconic areas in all of LA, with its Santa Monica Pier and the famous Pacific Coast Highway (PCH).
-It also has a great downtown area that’s perfect for exploring on foot.
+It also has a great downtown area, perfect for exploring on foot.